The Author - shortly after he got fatter and lost some hair

 Jo describes himself as being at the 'barely competent middle-age stage'.

 Just prior to the 'totally incompetent late-middle-age stage' he decided to do some writing.
-The result is four books.
-Three on their boating adventures, the fourth a novel.
+The result is five books.
+Three on their boating adventures and two novels.

 It's taken till well into my sixth decade to have something worth writing about.
 In some respects, writing about our own adventures is more difficult than making something up from scratch.
 When you create characters and situations you are unrestrained, limited only by your imagination (which in my case is a bit of a problem).
 Writing about me and my wife I have to work within testing parameters, such as telling the truth!

 We spent twelve years living on boats.
 On two narrowboats we trundled round the waterways in the UK and on our 110-year-old Dutch barge we have been destroying the infrastructure in Holland, France and Belgium.
 We have seen some extraordinary places and met many wonderful people, some of whom were prepared to speak to us.

 At school, frankly, studies didn't go too well.
 Stupidly I preferred to propel different shaped balls around with various implements, like hands and feet.
 An educational own goal if ever there was one.